Texas Workforce Commission

 The Texas Workforce Commission (TWC) is a governmental agency in the U.S. state of Texas that provides unemployment benefits and services related to employment to eligible individuals and businesses.

-For employers, TWC offers recruiting, retention, training and retraining, and outplacement services, as well as valuable information on labor law and unemployment insurance, tax-saving programs and labor market planning.
-For job seekers, TWC offers career development information, job search resources, training programs, and administers the unemployment benefits program.
+For employers, TWC offers recruiting, retention, training and retraining, and outplacement services, as well as information on labor law and unemployment insurance, tax-saving programs and labor market planning.
+For job seekers, TWC offers career development information, job search resources (including an online job-matching system, workintexas.com), training programs, and administers the unemployment benefits program.
+One large program, the Skills Development Fund, is Texas' job–training program providing training dollars for Texas businesses to help workers learn new skills and upgrade existing skills.

-TWC's online job-matching system, WorkInTexas.com, features thousands of opportunities for Texas jobseekers and qualified applicants for Texas employers.

-One large program, the Skills Development Fund, is Texas' premier job–training program providing training dollars for Texas businesses to help workers learn new skills and upgrade existing skills.

 TWC also administers the Texas Payday Law, Texas Child Labor Law and Child Care Services.
 TWC works with 28 Local Workforce Development Boards to provide employment assistance and promote self-sufficiency for customers.
 The boards oversee the delivery of child care services, employment and training programs for welfare recipients, as well as planning employment services in their area's Texas Workforce Centers.
 They also direct the services called for under the Workforce Investment Act.

 The agency is headquartered in Downtown Austin.

-TWC is responsible for administering the Texas Commission on Human Rights Act to investigate and regulate unlawful forms of discrimination in employment in the state of Texas.
-The Texas Commission on Human Rights Act (TCHRA) is codified in chapter 21 of the Texas Labor Code although it is commonly still referred to as the TCHRA.
-The TCHRA/chapter 21 of the Texas Labor Code empowers the TWC similar to the federal Equal Employment Opportunities Commission (EEOC) with analogous responsibilities at the state level.
+TWC is responsible for administering the Texas Commission on Human Rights Act (TCHRA) to investigate and regulate unlawful forms of discrimination in employment in the state of Texas.
+The Texas Commission on Human Rights Act is codified in chapter 21 of the Texas Labor Code although it is commonly still referred to as the TCHRA.
+The TCHRA/chapter 21 of the Texas Labor Code empowers the TWC similar to the federal Equal Employment Opportunity Commission (EEOC) with analogous responsibilities at the state level.

-In 2016, several vocational rehabilitation services provided through the Department of Assistive and Rehabilitation Services were transferred.
+In 2016, several vocational rehabilitation services provided through the Department of Assistive and Rehabilitation Services (DARS) were transferred.
 These included: